primiano/perfetto-docs/docs/concepts/detached-mode.md

 attached to the lifetime of the `perfetto` cmdline client that started it.
 This means that a `killall perfetto` or `kill $PID_OF_PERFETTO` is sufficient to guarantee that the tracing session is stopped.
-There are rare occasions when this is undesirable.

-The use case this has been designed for is the Traceur app (on-device tracing UI for Android).
+There are rare occasions when this is undesirable; for example, this mode of operation was designed for the Traceur app (on-device tracing UI for Android).

 When required by the user, Traceur needs to enable tracing in the background, possibly for very long periods of time.
-Because Traceur is not a persistent service (and even if it was, it could be still low-memory-killed), it cannot just use `--background`.
-This is because the Android framework kills any other process in the same process group when tearing down an app/service, and this would including killing forked `perfetto` client obtained via `--background`.
+Because Traceur is not a persistent service (and even if it was, it could be still low-memory-killed), it cannot just use `--background`; this is because the Android framework kills any other process in the same process group when tearing down an app/service, and this would including killing forked `perfetto` client obtained via `--background`.